How to Auto-Index Documents Arriving via FTP

 }

-This returns one entry per file with name, size, and modifiedAt.
-If you have nested folders (e.g. one per vendor), set recursive: true and downstream nodes can use the path prefix as a tag.
+This returns one entry per file, with fields such as name, size, and a last-modified timestamp.
+If you have nested folders (for example one per vendor), enable recursion and downstream nodes can use the path prefix as a tag.
+Use a Transform node if you want to reshape the listing before looping.

 Step 3: Filter Out Already-Processed Files